Writing your personal vision statement as a Catholic

 I’m asking you to consider how you are working on your own human formation – human formation is the basis of all formation, according to St. John Paul II in Pastores Dabo Vobis.
 You need to get that right in your life.
 Or there will be bad consequences, both for yourself and for those you form.
 I see it all the time.

 Formation for Formators Community in Souls and Hearts opens in the next week, in August 2024.
-We are now starting the process of setting up our fall Foundations Experiential Groups or FEGs which will begin in September – this is an excellent opportunity to engage in your own human formation, informed by IFS and parts- and systems-thinking, all grounded in a Catholic anthropology, to remove the beams from your own eyes before examining the specks in the eyes of those you accompany.
+Our Foundations Experiential Groups or FEGs are an excellent opportunity to engage in your own human formation, informed by IFS and parts- and systems-thinking, all grounded in a Catholic anthropology, to remove the beams from your own eyes before examining the specks in the eyes of those you accompany.

 To learn more about the FFF community and the FEGs, check out our landing page.
 This is an opportunity to bring parts work and systems thinking into your own human formation and personal development.